vippsas/vipps-developers/terminology.md

   each Norwegian citizen.

 * `Ocp-Apim-Subscription-Key` - The header which supplies the subscription key, `Vipps-Subscription-Key`, for the Vipps API.
-This header is sometimes called `Vipps-Subscription-Key`.

 * `orderId` - The API parameter that supplies a unique identifier for the payment.
 This is the same as `reference`.
 Newer APIs will use `reference`